whoami730/cs741-project/170050004_170050033_170050105_180050089/src/README.md

 This gave a very deep idea of how RNGs works in different systems/languages and how non-trivial it is going to be to model them as a SAT problem.

 ### Modelling
-After getting all the underlying algorithms and functionalities right, we modelled the seed recovery algorithm as a [Satisfiability Modulo Theories](https://en.wikipedia.org/wiki/Satisfiability_modulo_theories) (SMT) decision problem, which is an extension of SAT with theories in first order logic.
+After getting all the underlying algorithms and functionalities right, we modelled the seed recovery algorithm as a z3
-We used the SMT solver [Z3Prover](https://github.com/Z3Prover/z3), as a sequential program written in theory of BitVectors for solving out SMT model of MT19937-64 .
-After (painfully) modelling the program, we begin a SAT solver search (all-SAT to give all satisfying models for possible seed values) which leads us to a given sequence of outputs (the generated random numbers).

-The core idea behind using z3 is that it mixes the program data and the program quite well, eases the modelling a lot.
-All we need to care about *the correct SMTlib implementations* to use as the general notion of various operators like bitshifts, comparisons are translated differently based on different scenarios by a compiler.
-e.g. the `tamper` state when written for a `BitVec(32) y` is almost exactly same as we would have written for a python-int
+The `tamper` state when written for a `BitVec(32) y` is almost exactly same as we would have written for a python-int
 ```python
 def tamper_state(y):
     y = y ^ (LShR(y, u) & d)